-Bridge Work Expected To Cause Traffic Delays Between WV and KY - WOAY.TV - The Official Online Home of WOAY Television
+Bridge Work Expected To Cause Traffic Delays Between WV and KY

 comments

-Rebecca Fernandez joined Newswatch as a Reporter and Weekend Anchor in February, and has come all the way from Florida to pursue her on-air career in Southern West Virginia!
+Rebecca Fernandez joined Newswatch as a Reporter in February, and was quickly promoted to Weekend Anchor!
+She has come all the way from Miami, Florida to pursue her on-air career in Southern West Virginia!
+Before joining WOAY, she was a Producer at Univision News Network.
 Read More